- Online learning

 - Entry date

 - Open enrolment

 Heriot-Watt University is a UK, research-led university, and was assessed top in Scotland and 9th in the UK for research impact, with 82% of our research assessed as world-leading or internationally excellent (REF 2014).

 Edinburgh Business School

-A DBA on the other hand is a professional degree, designed to support you and give you the skills you need to deliver unique solutions in your sector or organisation, based on accurate and unbiased analysis of situations therein.
+The DBA is a professional research degree, designed to support you and give you the skills you need to deliver unique solutions in your sector or organisation, based on accurate and unbiased analysis of situations therein.

-This DBA is an exectutive postgraduate qualification led by academics at the Edinburgh Business School.
-This programme of study is suitable for those with a number of years of work experience who wish to explore advanced principles of business administration.
+The programme is led by academics at the Edinburgh Business School and is suitable for professionals with a number of years of work experience who wish to explore advanced principles of business administration.

-The average time needed to complete the DBA and PhD programme is five years.
+The average time needed to complete the DBA is five years.
 There is no fixed start date, so you can begin at any time.

 The programme consists of two stages: the course stage and the research stage, and builds on the learning gathered on completion of an MBA or MSc programme.